joshmn/caffeinate/README.md

 # Caffeinate

-Caffeinate is a drip engine for managing, creating, and sending scheduled messages sequences from your Ruby on Rails application.
+Caffeinate is a drip engine for managing, creating, and performing scheduled messages sequences from your Ruby on Rails application.
 This was originally meant for email, but now supports anything!

-Caffeinate provides a simple DSL to create scheduled sequences which can be used by ActionMailer, or any Ruby object, without any additional configuration.
+Caffeinate provides a simple DSL to create scheduled sequences which can be sent by ActionMailer, or invoked by a Ruby object, without any additional configuration.

 There's a cool demo app you can spin up [here](https://github.com/joshmn/caffeinate-marketing).

 ## Now supports POROs!

-Originally, this was meant for just email, but now supports plain old Ruby objects just as well.
-Having said, the documentation primarily revolves around using ActionMailer, but it's just as easy to plug in a PORO.
+Originally, this was meant for just email, but as of V2.3 supports plain old Ruby objects just as well.
+Having said, the documentation primarily revolves around using ActionMailer, but it's just as easy to plug in any Ruby class.
 See `Using Without ActionMailer` below.

 ## Is this thing dead?